 The project focuses on understanding the situation of the Grazing Programs related to fire prevention and their relationship with the incidence of fires in the sheep and goat sector in Spain, and identifying the economic, environmental, social and cultural factors that must be considered in the design of fire prevention strategies.

-The second line of work aims to complement the previous one, showing different livestock management options to reduce biomass, adapted to the specific conditions of 4 different forest ecosystems on the peninsula.
-In each of them, we will work with different species, livestock loads and management systems.
-In addition, we will apply different digital systems based on the use of geolocation collars:
+The second line of work aims to complement the previous one by demonstrating different livestock management options for reducing biomass, adapted to the specific conditions of four different forest ecosystems on the Iberian Peninsula.
+Each will work with different species, stocking rates, and management systems.

-- Develop a management guide for small ruminants for fire prevention in different forest environments.
+Raise awareness among producers and all stakeholders about the potential uses of these resources.
+Develop a small ruminant management guide for fire prevention in different forest environments.

 - Block 5.
 Analysis of costs and results of grazing.